LucianoZu/mydockers/azure-kube-client/README.md

 > helm init --service-account tiller --upgrade

 Ok, you can works with your k8s.
 You can install an ingress controller like nginx:
-> helm install stable/nginx-ingress --name nginx-ingress --set rabbitmqUsername=admin,rabbitmqPassword=secretpassword,managementPassword=anothersecretpassword,rabbitmqErlangCookie=secretcookie
+> helm install stable/nginx-ingress --name nginx-ingress

 Or like Contour:
 > kubectl apply -f https://projectcontour.io/quickstart/contour.yaml